dreamdev21/Laravel-Event-management-system/readme.md

 https://www.attendize.com

+> PLEASE NOTE: Attendize is in the early stages of development and therefore is likely to contain bugs and unfinished features.
+Be wary about using Attendize in a production environment.

 ######Demo Event Page: http://attendize.website/e/1/acmes-amazing-demo-event

 *Attendize* is an open-source event ticketing and event management application built using the Laravel PHP framework.
 Attendize was created to offer event organisers a simple solution to managing general admission events, without paying extortionate service fees.

-> PLEASE NOTE: Attendize is still in the early stages of development and therefore is likely to contain bugs.
-Be wary about using Attendize in a production environment.

 ##Features
  - Beautiful mobile friendly event pages